 The National Computational Infrastructure (NCI) is Australia's national research computing service providing researchers with access to high performance computing, cloud, data, visualisation, and research platform services.
 We support merit based access to NCI through University of Sydney partner shares and provide technical and computation assistance for National Computational Merit Allocation Scheme (NCMAS) applications.

 Please acknowledge the use of NCI resources and Sydney Informatics Hub services to ensure the sustainability of our facility.
 Suggested wording:

-The University has collaborations and affiliations with many retail computing services.
+The University has collaborations and affiliations with many commercial computing services.
 Most services offer some free-tier level of compute.
 Many are looking for research workloads to test their facilities, and you can always purchase additional time and resources, to scale rapidly for your needs.